Substance Use Problems

-Learn the facts about substance use problems - what they are, how they originate and most importantly, how they are treated.
+Learn the facts about substance use problems -- what they are, how they start, and most importantly, how to treat them.

 Making a change in your substance use is hard.
 Knowing your values will help you find and stick with meaningful goals.

 When a strong urge to use substances takes over, it can be hard to say no. Here you'll learn ways to cope.